awead/Hydra-Rock/README.md

 To use this software, you will need a full [Hydra stack](https://github.com/projecthydra/hydra-head) and all of its dependencies.

-You will also need MediaInfo available on your machine.
-You can install this via Homebrew:
+You will also need these executeables in your path

+* mediainfo
+* ffmpegthumbnailer

+On Mac, install these both via Homebrew:

     brew install media-info
+    brew install ffmpegthumbnailer

+Note that ffmpegthumbnailer requires ffmpeg which can take some time.

-For other options, visit [Media Info's install page](http://mediaarea.net/en/MediaInfo)
+For other options for Media Info, visit [Media Info's install page](http://mediaarea.net/en/MediaInfo)

-### Fedora

-You will need a copy of Fedora, which is available via the hydra-head gem, but should be downloaded separately as [hydra-jetty](https://github.com/projecthydra/hydra-jetty).
-Once downloaded, you can start hydra-jetty:

-    cd hydra-jetty
-    java -XX:+CMSPermGenSweepingEnabled -XX:+CMSClassUnloadingEnabled -XX:PermSize=64M -XX:MaxPermSize=128M -jar start.jar

-### Solr

-Hydra Jetty includes an instance of solr, however, Hydra-Rock has a different version of solr which can be installed using our own [solr-jetty](https://github.com/awead/solr-jetty) repository.
-Once downloaded, you can start the solr-jetty instance:

-    cd solr-jetty
-    java -jar start.jar

-Note: hydra-jetty includes solr as well, but runs on port 8983.
-Solr Jetty runs on port 8985, so the two can run concurrently.

 ### Download

-Download Hydra-Rock, run migrations and install the sample fixtures:
+Download Hydra-Rock and run the tests:

     git clone https://github.com/awead/Hydra-Rock
     cd Hydra-Rock
     bundle install
-    rake db:migrate
-    ./script/test-prep

-If you want to run the full set of tests, you can:

-    rake spec
-    rake cucumber
+    bundle exec rake

+This will download hydra-jetty, run all the necessary configurations, migrations, and run the spec tests.
+If all the tests pass you should be able to run the embedded server and take the application for a spin.

+    bundle exec rails server

 # Copyright